Brideshead Revisited (film): Plot

 More time elapses.
-Julia marries Rex, and Charles marries as well, and becomes successful as an artist.
+Julia marries Rex, and Charles marries as well and becomes successful as an artist.

-Charles is reunited with Julia on an ocean liner travelling to Britain from New York.
+Charles is reunited with Julia on an ocean liner traveling to Britain from New York.
 They immediately realise they are still in love and decide to leave their respective spouses and live together.
 Charles and Julia return to Brideshead, where Charles plans to ask Rex to step aside so he and Julia can be together.
 Rex first implies he will never let Julia go, and accuses Charles of just wanting the estate.
 However, he then relents and agrees to release her in exchange for two of Charles's paintings, which are now viewed as a good investment.
 He also reveals that he converted to Catholicism to get Julia, and he disdains Charles for not having been willing to do the same.
-Julia overhears all of this, is shocked and angered, feeling like bartered goods.
-Their arrangements made, Charles and Julia prepare to leave Brideshead.
+Julia overhears all of this and is shocked and angered, feeling like bartered goods.
+Their arrangements are made, and Charles and Julia prepare to leave Brideshead.

-Just as they are driving out, however, they pass two cars arriving: Lord Marchmain is terminally ill, and has returned with Cara to spend his final days in his home.
-On his deathbed Lord Marchmain, who hitherto has not wanted Catholicism, regains his faith and dies reconciled to the Roman Catholic Church.
+Just as they are driving out, however, they pass two cars arriving: Lord Marchmain is terminally ill and has returned with Cara to spend his final days in his home.
+On his deathbed, Lord Marchmain, who hitherto has not wanted Catholicism, regains his faith and dies reconciled to the Roman Catholic Church.
 Deeply affected by her father's transformation, Julia decides she cannot relinquish her own faith to be with Charles, and the two sadly part.

 Several years later, the Second World War is in progress.
 A disillusioned Charles, now an army captain, finds himself once again at Brideshead, this time in its capacity as a military base.
 A corporal tells him Julia is serving in the women's services overseas and that her elder brother, Bridey, died during the Blitz.
 We also learn that he is alone – he has no girlfriend or wife.

 Charles visits the family chapel, where he finds a single lit candle.
 He dips his hand into holy water and moves to snuff out a candle that is almost out of wax.
-However, he then reconsiders, and leaves the flame to burn.
+However, he then reconsiders and leaves the flame to burn.